Piatnitzkysaurus: Description

 A general resemblance to the theropod Allosaurus was noted by Benton (1992); however there are key differences between the two.
 The scapular blade of Piatnitzkysaurus is shorter and wider than more derived tetanurans.
 The humerus represents 50 percent of the length of the femur, which is also a primitive condition present among basal theropods.
 The relative lengths of the ulna in respect to the humerus and femur are also similar to those of basal theropods, which means the forelimbs of Piatnitzkysaurus are proportionally longer than in Allosaurus.
 Also primitive is the wide contact between the pubis and ischium, a condition that is much different than that of Allosaurus and more derived tetanurans, in which contact is reduced.
 The pubis of Piatnitzkysaurus also has a distal foot that is more modestly developed than in Allosaurus.

 Due to the strong resemblance to Piatnitzkysaurus, it has been suggested that the sister taxa Condorraptor could be better interpreted as the result of individual variation within the species, and not as separate taxa.
-The main noted differences between the two dinosaurs include both a less well-developed enemial crest and a first sacral vertebra with a shallower fossa in Condorraptor.
+The main noted differences between the two dinosaurs include both a less well-developed cnemial crest and a first sacral vertebra with a shallower fossa in Condorraptor.
 However, detailed redescription of the appendicular anatomy of Piatnitzkysaurus revealed many differences between the two taxa.